How are the Dates for Mardi Gras and Easter Determined?

 You start with calculating when Easter will fall, count backward through the season of Lent to find Ash Wednesday, and you are there… Fat Tuesday!
 Seems simple enough… but wait.

 The Council of Nicaea (A.D.
 325), in addition to writing a very popular Creed, set the date of Easter as the Sunday following the paschal full moon, which is the full moon that falls on or after the vernal (spring) equinox.
 Following so far?
 It’s about to get tricky.

 The Church does not use the exact date of the paschal full moon but an approximation, because the paschal full moon can fall on different days in different time zones, which would mean that the date of Easter would be different depending on which time zone you live in.
 For calculation purposes, the full moon is always set at the 14th day of the lunar month (the lunar month begins with the new moon).
 Likewise, the Church sets the date of the vernal equinox at March 21, even though it can occur on March 20.
 Both approximations allow the Church to set a universal date for Easter.
 Universal in a sense for Western Christianity, because the Eastern Orthodox apply the same basic formula, but they use the Julian Calendar instead of the Gregorian Calendar.
 That usually makes a big difference in when the vernal equinox appears.

 In the words of the late great Paul Harvey, 'Now you know the rest of the story!'
-And another fun quote from Anthony J D'Angelo, 'Knowing is half the battle!'
-Now get it out there and Laissez Les Bon Temps Rouler!
-(Let the good times roll!)
+Now get out there and eat your weight in king cake and let the good times roll!